SonarSonic/DrawingBotV3/docs/source/pfms.rst

     ``Values: Number (Safe Range: 1.0 -> 360.0)``

-    Controls the frequency of shapes along the generated lines, lower velocities will result in more shapes, higher will result in less.
+    Controls the frequency of shapes along the generated lines.
+Lower velocities will result in more shapes, higher will result in less.

     Similar to Min/Max Velocity in Spiral PFMs